Skip to main content

 • The /status endpoint indicates if all services in the stack are reachable

-• Custom health checks can be added using the setCustomHealthCheck method available on the globalThis.platformatic object
+• Custom health checks can be added using the setCustomHealthCheck method available on the globalThis.platformatic object.
+The method receives a function that returns a boolean or an object with the following properties:

 Implementation